DES157/winter2017/Git/Git Basics.md

 #### Adding Files

-For more information see: [Adding a file to a repository from the command line](https://help.github.com/articles/adding-a-file-to-a-repository-from-the-command-line/)
+See [here](Git-Basics#a-simple-workflow), and for more information see [Adding a file to a repository from the command line](https://help.github.com/articles/adding-a-file-to-a-repository-from-the-command-line/).